 Pablo Picasso: a style guide

-Each major period of Picasso’s art was seemingly defined by the events around him, from his personal tragedies to his impassioned love affairs, and the socio-political climate of Europe.
-Resultantly, Picasso’s body of art emerges as a timeline of his own experiences.
+Each major period of Picasso’s art was seemingly defined by the events around him, from his personal tragedies and impassioned love affairs to the socio-political upheavals of Europe.
+As a result, Picasso’s body of art emerges as a timeline of his own experiences.

-Here we explore the major styles that defined Picasso’s career — illustrated with works from the 20th Century Evening Sale on 11 November 2021, and the Impressionist and Modern Day and Works on Paper Sales on 13 November 2021.
+Here we explore the major styles that defined Picasso’s career — illustrated with works offered at Christie’s.

 Blue Period (c.
 1901-04)

 Emerging from a time of immense hardship in the artist’s life, Picasso’s Blue Period lasted from around 1901 to 1904.
 Central to the onset of the Blue Period was the suicide of his close friend and fellow artist, Carles Casagemas.
 As Picasso said, ‘It was thinking about Casagemas’s death that started me painting in blue.’

 At the age of only 21, the young artist found himself poor and depressed.
 He restricted his palette to cold, sombre colours that evoked dreamlike mystery and sorrow.
 Living between Barcelona and Paris, Picasso painted powerful portraits of his friends, as well as the poor and abandoned, to explore the themes of human misery and social alienation that weighed upon him so heavily during these years.